 Declare the results of one of the included products – a representative product.
 The choice of the representative product shall be justified in the EPD, using, where applicable, statistical parameters.
 For example, the choice may be based on production volumes.
 In this option, the content of the representative product shall be declared in the content declaration.

 For each indicator, declare the highest result of the included products (i.e., the results of a “worst-case product”, which may be the results of one or several of the included products).
 In this option, the content declaration shall include the lowest amounts of recycled and biogenic content of the included products and their packaging, respectively, and the information on environmental and hazardous properties of substances shall reflect the highest share and most hazardous such substances contained in the any of the included products.

-The first two options are only possible if none of the declared environmental impact indicator results differ by more than 10% between any of the included products.
+The first two options are only possible if none of the declared environmental performance indicator results (or only environmental impact indicator results, for some PCRs) differ by more than 10% between any of the included products.
 The third option is possible also if variations are larger than 10%.

 The option chosen shall be clearly described in the EPD.